TeaPearce/TeaPearce.github.io/_posts/2024-03-19-gpt-pathway.md

 > _“We give evidence that [GANs] learn good representations of images for supervised learning”_

-## GP(T)-0: Learning to Generate Reviews and Discovering Sentiment, April 2017
+## GPT-0(ish): Learning to Generate Reviews and Discovering Sentiment, April 2017
 **Authors:** Alec Radford, Rafal Jozefowicz, Ilya Sutskever

-I’ve come to think of this as GP(T)-0.
+I’ve come to think of this as GPT-0.
 While it’s not a transformer, it does generative pre-training at large-scale (for the time) on language.
 The paper makes two findings that will be pivotal to the development of LLMs.
-1) A low-level future sequence-prediction objective *can* lead toa model learning high-level concepts.
+1) A low-level future sequence-prediction objective *can* lead to a model learning high-level concepts.
 2) The pretraining dataset distribution should align with the downstream data distribution.

 Tokens were not quite a thing, rather the model is trained to predict the next character in a sequence (more accurately bytes of a UTF-8 encoding).
 The dataset is made up of reviews from Amazon (around 8 billion words).
 It uses an LSTM (4096 hidden units), context length 256, and is trained for one month on four GPUs.